BMW M2: BMW M2 CS

-For the 2026 model year, BMW will offer an M2 CS.
-While not a limited production model, fewer than 2,000 units are expected to be built in a single model year.
-The M2 CS will come equipped with a twin-turbocharged 3.0-liter inline 6-cylinder engine making 523 hp and 479 pound-feet of torque and will only be offered with an 8-speed automatic transmission.
-The CS will be nearly 100 lbs lighter than the standard M2 due to carbon-fiber roof, trunk lid, mirror caps, and the rear diffuser as well as standard forged-aluminum wheels.
-In addition, carbon-ceramic brakes will be an option.
+For the 2026 model year, BMW offers an M2 CS.
+While not a limited production model, as of 2025, fewer than 2,000 units were expected to be built in a single model year.
+The M2 CS comes equipped with a twin-turbocharged 3.0-litre inline 6-cylinder engine making 530 PS and 649 Nm and is only offered with an 8-speed automatic transmission.
+The CS is nearly 100 lbs lighter than the standard M2 because the roof, trunk lid, mirror caps, and rear diffuser are made of carbon fibre.
+The standard forged-aluminum wheels also contribute to weight reduction.
+In addition, carbon-ceramic brakes are optional.
 The car features a ducktail rear spoiler unique to the M2 CS.
 The CS sits 0.2 in lower thanks to new springs.
 The adaptive dampers are also unique to the CS with their own programming.
-Stability control and M Dynamic mode have been revised as well.
+Stability control and M Dynamic mode are revised as well.